HVAC Maintenance Checklist

 Air Conditioning UnitFurnace Unit Heat Pump

-Inspect condenser, evaporator, and blower coils
+Inspect the condenser, evaporator, and blower coils

 Check refrigerant lines